jpherbst/qot-stack/readme.md

 ## STEP 5 : Build and install ##

-Before building, make sure that you have followed the steps here,
+Before building, make sure that you have followed the steps [here](https://bitbucket.org/rose-line/qot-stack/src/e856dbca2ddb1ecc83c0a14b743aa69d4b30bd93/src/test/?at=thorn16_refactor) for unit tests.

 The entire project is cmake-driven, and so the following should suffice: